kirisaki-vk/ansible-apache2/README.md

 After running the command you can play the generated playbook to deploy them then put your index.html into each individual sites root.

 > Note: sites starting with `www.` will be placed into `/var/www` and so on.
+>
+> Warning: Generated script will stop executing if apache2 is not found on the target host